UBC-DSCI/introduction-to-datascience-python/source/reading.md

 #### Accessing the NASA API

-The NASA API is what is known as an *HTTP API*: this is a particularly common (and simple!) kind of API, where you can obtain data simply by accessing a particular URL as if it were a regular website.
+The NASA API is what is known as an *HTTP API*: this is a particularly common kind of API, where you can obtain data simply by accessing a particular URL as if it were a regular website.
 To make a query to the NASA API, we need to specify three things.
 First, we specify the URL *endpoint* of the API, which is simply a URL that helps the remote server understand which